-Third, the same descendant that commenced the first taxpayer action commenced a second, separate taxpayer action on behalf of the City against the Garden, the City, UCI and the State of Ohio.
-The complaint alleges various taxpayer action claims and seeks disgorgement of admission and parking garage fees received by the Garden since 2003.
+Third, the same descendant that commenced the first taxpayer action commenced a second, separate taxpayer action on behalf of the city against the Garden, the City, UCI and the State of Ohio (which was subsequently dismissed as a defendant).
+The operative second amended complaint alleges various taxpayer action claims and seeks disgorgement of admission and parking fees received by the Garden between 2003 and 2014.
 The claims in this second taxpayer action were subsequently made part of the original taxpayer action by way of an amended complaint therein.
 Once the claims in the second taxpayer action were joined in the first taxpayer action, the second, separate taxpayer action was dismissed.
-The City, UCI and the Garden jointly moved to dismiss all of the taxpayer claims, which motion remains pending.
-The Common Pleas Court stayed any further activity in the taxpayer action pending the outcome of the Supreme Court of Ohio's decision in the declaratory judgment action.